 Her background is well rounded, having been trained as a young lawyer in commercial litigation, representing clients in contract and property rights disputes, and advising clients on communications law, representing broadcasters in matters before the FCC and advising them in defamation and advertising law.

 Christina also finds time to serve within the legal community.
 She is a member of the Energy & Mineral Law Foundation and was a founding member of the Women’s Energy Network.
-Currently, she is most actively involved with the West Virginia Bar Association, servicing as the chairman of the Business Lawyers Division and a member of the Executive Council.
+Currently, she is most actively involved with the West Virginia Bar Association, serving as the chairman of the Business Lawyers Division and a member of the Executive Council.

 She is also driven to serve her community.
 She serves as an officer and board member of The Education Alliance, and has served on the boards of the Alzheimer’s Association of West Virginia and the American Lung Association.
 She also led a troop for the Girl Scouts of the Black Diamond Council for several years with the firm’s partnered elementary school.